-Research Report n° 7886 - February 2012 - 29 pages
+Research Report n° 7886 - June 2012 - 29 pages

-In this paper, we tackle pipeline workflow applications that are executed on a distributed heterogeneous platform with setup times.
-In such applications, several computation stages are interconnected as a linear application graph.
-The considered stage/processor mapping strategy is based on interval mappings, where an interval of consecutive stages is performed by the same processor.
-Each stage holds a buffer of limited size where intermediate results are stored and a setup time occurs when passing from one stage to another.
+Abstract: In this paper, we tackle pipeline workflow applications that are executed on a distributed platform with setup times.
+In such applications, several computation stages are interconnected as a linear application graph, and each stage holds a buffer of limited size where intermediate results are stored and a processor setup time occurs when passing from one stage to another.
+The considered stage/processor mapping strategy is based on interval mappings, where an interval of consecutive stages is performed by the same processor and the objective is the throughput optimization.
 Typical examples for this kind of applications are streaming applications such as audio and video coding or decoding, image processing using co-processing devices as FPGA.
-In this paper, we focus on throughput optimization.
-This problem is known to be NP-hard as soon as heterogeneous processors are used, even without setup times and with homogeneous communication links.
-We provide an optimal algorithm for the inner-processor scheduling of stages on homogeneous platforms with identical buffer capacities.
-We also provide an interval mapping that, when running the former algorithm including all processors, maximizes the throughput of the application.
-Last, we deal with the problem of allocating the buffers for each stage in shared memory.
-We provide an optimal algorithm for buffer allocation in the case where the memory may be split evenly, and we propose heuristics to handle any remainder in the memory allocation.
+Even when neglecting setup times, the problem is NP-hard on heterogeneous platforms and we therefore restrict to homogeneous resources.
+We provide an optimal algorithm for constellations with identical buffer capacities.
+When buffer sizes are not fixed, we deal with the problem of allocating the buffers in shared memory and present a b/(b + 1)-approximation algorithm.